 Make sure when you are speed testing your CDN that you run it a couple times so that the media is cached.
 The

 x-cache HTTP header will show a “HIT” once it is cached.
 If it isn’t cached it will show a “MISS.”
 If you don’t do this properly it might appear as though the CDN isn’t helping speed up your site, when really you simply didn’t build up the cache first.
-Read more about how a CDN works.
+Read more about how a CDN works and how to properly run a website speed test.

 Each asset loaded from the CDN will also have an